Afghans aim to defuse failed suicide bombers with Koran

 "I was sent to Mazar-e-Sharif to target the foreigners and despite attempting four times, my car did not explode," he said, speaking slowly in Pashto.

 Afghanistan says thousands of Islamic fighters routinely cross over from Pakistan's lawless, ethnic Pashtun tribal lands to carry out acts of violence.
-It has repeatedly urged its neighbor to act against the militants.
+It has repeatedly urged its neighbour to act against the militants.

 Last week, at least 20 Afghan civilians were killed when a pair of suicide bombers detonated explosives within minutes of each other in a crowded part of the southern city of Kandahar, in one of the bloodiest days in weeks.